seeniforu/tech-tricks/README.md

 Your Feeds Priority is changed according to Your Mood and it **Shows Posts Related to what it collected from your Recent or Long Term Activity to Make you Stay Using those Social Media Without Knowing Time**.

-Lets's Goto How to Make it Useful.
+Lets's Goto the part How can we Make it Useful.

 ### Point of View - 1